This Day In Writing History

 Deogratias delivered groceries for slave wages by day and slept in Central Park at night.
 Driven by ambition and determination, he worked his way through medical school and became a doctor, then an American citizen.
 Kidder follows him as he returns to Burundi to build a medical clinic for his poor countrymen.

 Tracy Kidder has proven himself to be one of the best contemporary writers of nonfiction.
-His most recent book, co-written with his friend, Atlantic Monthly editor Richard Todd, is a book for writers called Good Prose: The Art of Nonfiction.
+His most recent book was published in 2013.
+Co-written with his friend, Atlantic Monthly editor Richard Todd, it's a book for writers called Good Prose: The Art of Nonfiction.

 Quote Of The Day